TeleAI-mcp/fast-fitness-tracker-461l/README.md

-# fast-fitness-tracker-461l
+# Fast Fitness Tracker 461L

-A fitness and workout tracker for modern development workflows
+A fitness and workout tracker for modern development workflows.